Comparative Negligence in South Carolina

 *By Appointment Only

-Attorneys John Landreth and Chris Beddow are licensed both in South Carolina and North Carolina.
-Partner Bill Powers is licensed only in the state of North Carolina and therefore limits his practice in personal injury cases to North Carolina only.
+Attorney Chris Beddow is licensed both in South Carolina and North Carolina.
+Bill Powers is licensed only in the state of North Carolina and therefore limits his practice in personal injury cases to North Carolina only.